Purely inseparable Richelot isogenies: Explicit constructions for purely inseparable Richelot isogenies

-\begin{proof} Suppose we have a diagram like Diagram~\eqref{EQ:dihedral} that contains our given maps $C_1\to\PP^1$ and $C_2\to\PP^1$.
 We begin by focusing on a subdiagram, looking especially at the relationships among the copies of $\PP^1$:

-Since (as we saw in Section~\ref{SS:dihedral}) the hyperelliptic curve $D$ is supersingular, the double cover $D\to\PP^1$ of the top $\PP^1$ is ramified at only one point.
+Since the hyperelliptic curve $D$ in Diagram~\eqref{EQ:dihedral} is supersingular, the double cover $D\to\PP^1$ of the top $\PP^1$ is ramified at only one point.
 The point $\infty$ in the left $\PP^1$ ramifies in $C_1\to\PP^1$, so if two points of the top $\PP^1$ mapped to $\infty$ in the left~$\PP^1$, both of those points would ramify in the double cover $D\to\PP^1$, a contradiction.
 Therefore $\infty$ ramifies in the top left cover $\PP^1\to\PP^1$, and similarly in the top right cover $\PP^1\to\PP^1$.
 It follows that $\infty$ in the left $\PP^1$ and $\infty$ in the right $\PP^1$ map to the same point in the bottom~$\PP^1$, and this point in the bottom $\PP^1$ ramifies going up to the left and going up to the right.
+In fact, this point is the only point of the bottom $\PP^1$ that ramifies going up to $D$, and it ramifies totally.